The Aviary

 Did you know?

-📏 Size: Around 80–90 cm (31–35 inches) from beak to tail - large, powerful parrots built for long-distance flight rather than quick agility.
+📏 Size: Around 25–26 cm (10 inches) from beak to tail — compact, agile birds built for quick bursts of flight and nimble climbing rather than long-distance travel.